oryon-dominik/dotfiles/README.md

 ...

-you can follow my first [tutorial on how to setup your own dotfiles here](basic-tutorials/how-to_denfiles.md)
+you can follow the [tutorial on how to setup your own dotfiles here](basic-tutorials/how-to_denfiles.md)

 ...